Nikon 80-400mm AF-S vs 80-400mm AF-D

 What happens if we attach the TC-14E II and compare the lens to the Nikon 80-400mm AF-S at 400mm?
 Here is the result:

 At 420mm/400mm focal lengths, the Nikon 300mm f/4D is sharper at f/5.6 throughout the frame, but once stopped down to f/8 and smaller, both lenses are pretty close in sharpness.
-But don’t forget something important – the 300mm f/4D at 420mm provides a much narrower field of view, which is equivalent to roughly 500mm on the Nikon 80-400mm.
-So this is not an apples to apples comparison – the Nikon 300mm f/4D clearly gives you more reach with the TC-14E II.
+Along with that, the 300mm f/4D at 420mm provides a narrower field of view, not just because of the 420mm focal length but because it has less focus breathing.
+So, it’s the better choice if you need maximum detail on a very distant subject.

 The last case scenario is to compare both lenses with different teleconverters attached – TC-17E II on the 300mm f/4D and TC-14E II on the 80-400mm AF-S: